 Description

-The memorial stands in the churchyard of the Church of the Holy Rood (Grade I-listed), close to the entrance gate and in front of the church tower.
-It is a rough-hewn granite Celtic cross with a plain wheel-head, approximately 2m tall.
+The Buckland Newton War Memorial is located in the churchyard of the Church of the Holy Rood, which is a Grade I-listed building.
+Positioned near the entrance gate and in front of the church tower, the memorial features a rough-hewn granite Celtic cross with a plain wheel-head, standing approximately 2 meters tall.
 A reversed sword is carved in relief on the front face of the cross.
-The cross shaft stands on a simple plinth, that stands on a square base set at ground level.
-The plinth bears the inscriptions in dressed panels, in applied metal lettering:
+The cross shaft is set on a simple plinth, which in turn rests on a square base at ground level.
+The plinth has inscriptions in dressed panels using applied metal lettering.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.